 Risk reporting is a key method of communicating risk across business units and between multiple layers of an entity.
-There are many different approaches to reporting risk, which generally inform stakeholders of the following:
+Risk reporting generally informs stakeholders of the following:

 - Risk events which have occurred and near misses.
 This can include an analysis of the cause of risk events and near misses and, where appropriate, identify expected versus unexpected risk events or losses. - The current status of the risk profile.
 This type of reporting is the most common and includes information about the entity's risks and how they are being managed.
-It is important to consider who this information will be reported to (i.e. who needs to know).
+It is important to consider who this information will be reported to (i.e. who needs to know). - The current risk exposure.
+This is a succinct analysis of how much risk you are exposed to.
+Reporting risk exposure generally involves Key Risk Indicators (KRIs) across all categories of risk.
+KRIs are a mix of qualitative and quantitative measures that provide insight into how the underlying risk profile of the entity might be changing before the risk occurs.
+More information on KRI's is provided in Comcover's information sheet Understanding Risk Appetite and Tolerance.